 - Doing all electrical work that is essential to the operation of the equipment, excluding branch lines to the panel or other, unrelated electrical work

-- Do all plumbing work that is essential to the operation of the equipment, excluding any other plumbing working that requires a plumbing license
+- Do all plumbing work that is essential to the operation of the equipment, excluding any other plumbing work that requires a plumbing licence

-Q: What are the best reasons to get a gas technician license?
+Q: What are the best reasons to get a gas technician licence?

 There's variety in this job.
 You get to do gas work and parts of other trades too, like plumbing, electrical, and sheet metal work.